Rembrandt Exhibit: ‘What’s a Fake and What’s Real’

 The exhibition, titled “Rembrandt Etchings: States, Fakes, and Restrikes,” explores not only the Dutch master’s reputation as one of the most significant printmakers in art history (along with his renowned portrait paintings) – it also explores the phenomenon of Rembrandt forgeries, and how art experts authenticate the real deal.
 Ten of the 40 works are forgeries.

-The exhibit, on loan from the University of Wisconsin-Milwaukee, will have its opening reception from 6-8 p.m. on Friday, Jan.
-18, and run through March 1.
+The exhibit, on loan from the University of Wisconsin-Milwaukee, will run from Jan.
+18 through March 1, with the opening reception from 6-8 p.m. on Friday, Jan.
+25.

 “Patrons are going to find out what’s a fake and what’s real,” said Hand Art Center Director Tonya Curran.
 Texts accompanying the works will detail how art experts look at paper, light and dark areas, heaviness of line and shading, and the presence or absence of certain details to uncover the craftiness of the forgers.